If you look at the

 This is a shooting star, or to give it its proper name - a meteor.

-pieces of rock that are flying round in space, they are usually quite small.
+very small pieces of rock that are flying round in space.
 When the Earth

-meets up with a cloud of these as it travels through space the meteorites plunge down
+passes through a cloud of these particles as it travels through space the meteors plunge down

 through the Earth's atmosphere.